This simple Japanese-inspired air fryer miso eggplant is so delicious, it’ll convert even the biggest eggplant skeptics in your life.

 Yes.
 No need to peel eggplants – the skins are totally edible.

 Yes!
-Follow all the same steps except bake at 400ºF (instead of 375ºF) and cook for 30-40 minutes until the eggplant is browned before adding the glaze.
+Follow all the same steps except bake at 400ºF (instead of 375ºF) and cook for 30-40 minutes until the eggplant is browned before adding the glaze and cooking for another few minutes.

 If you try this recipe, let me know how it goes!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.